How to Clean Glass and Mirrors Whilst Maintaining Your Sanity.

 - Do not add fabric softener to the wash either.
 You do not want to be cleaning the oil residue from the cloth.

-Thank you for reading my article on how to clean mirrors.
+Thank you for reading my article on How to Clean Glass and Mirrors Whilst Maintaining Your Sanity..
 By following these easy tips you will have clean mirrors and still maintain your sanity.